Home . . Patients and Visitors . . Surgical Services

 The highly qualified surgical staff at Rice Memorial Hospital offers the latest in surgical technology.
 We offer surgical services both on a same day basis as well as inpatient surgeries.

-Our medical staff includes physician specialists in general surgery, orthopedics, obstetrics and gynecology, urology and others.
+Our medical staff includes physician specialists in general surgery, robotic-assisted surgery, orthopedics, obstetrics and gynecology, urology and others.

 Our post-surgery care includes all educational and discharge needs to aid you in a comfortable and speedy recovery.

 For families of surgical patients, a surgical waiting lounge is provided with a volunteer hostess available to keep the family updated with significant information.

 If you or a family member is anticipating a surgery at Rice, visit our section on visitor services for information on lodging and dining in the Willmar area.

 If you have questions regarding upcoming surgery, please contact: